 Complete Solutions Across OPERATIONS, STRATEGY, and BUSINESS Analytics

-At 350 consultants—and growing—it will have the scale and scope to serve all providers, from large health systems to community hospitals to national post-acute care organizations.
+At 350 professionals—and growing—BRG’s healthcare consulting team has the scale and scope to serve all providers, from large health systems to community hospitals to national post-acute care organizations.

 BRG and Prism have long had common cultures of fast responses to clients’ challenges and working side-by-side with frontline staff and senior leadership to ensure results are achieved.
 Together they will provide new value to healthcare providers that will further distinguish the combined practice in the marketplace.

 Find out more about the new BRG healthcare performance improvement practice: Better and stronger … together.

 Richard D’Aquila, president of Yale New Haven Health, which surpassed a goal of reducing cost by $125 million annually, credits BRG with adapting leading-edge data-analytic tools to drive change and hardwire into the daily management systems, and helping to bring physicians along with development of highly specialized services in heart and vascular care, neurosciences, and organ transplantation.

 “We, like other health systems, were challenged by the need to take costs out of the system without undermining clinical effectiveness.
 BRG was willing to invest the time it took and be very flexible about how they approached the engagement, building the model and the early work around clinical redesign, which still functions seven years later.”

 Alan S. Kaplan, MD, chief executive officer of UW Health, Madison, Wisconsin, where Prism was able to help grow operating margin from 0.9% in 2018 to 4.0% a year later through $110 million in margin enhancements, far surpassing the system’s goal of $80 million.